nnazarbee22seecs-afk/Real-time-Fire-Human-Animal-Detection-using-UAV-imagery/Detection work/readme.md

 ## 🧠 Model

 The detection model is based on **YOLOv12**, trained on a custom dataset of smoke and fire images.
-You can fine-tune or retrain it using the training notebook provided.
+You can fine tune or retrain it using the training notebook provided.

 --

----

 ## ⚡ Installation